ChavGill/chuck-norris-quotes/README.md

 # chuck-norris-quotes
 A random quote generator of Chuck Norris Quotes.
-A fun project using APIs.
+A fun project using APIs with HTML and CSS.
 And who can pass on a good Chuck Norris joke!?

 https://chuckquotesgenerator.netlify.app/